777 Bridgeway, Sausalito, CA 94965 (See Map Below)

 Insiders Tip: For locals and early-risers: Poggio opens the front area of the restaurant as an Italian coffee shop at 6:30 in the morning, where they offer continental breakfast with wonderful pastries and great coffee.

 Something else that people should know about Poggio?
-Have you discovered that Poggio means “monkey wrench” in an obscure Piemonte dialect?
+Have you discovered that Poggio means “the little indentation on the inside of your elbow” in an obscure Piemonte dialect?
 Disagree with any of our suggestions?
 Please let us know!